xw-c/xw-c.github.io/content/authors/admin/_index.md

 ---

 I am currently a third-year PhD student in <a href="https://www.cis.pku.edu.cn/">the School of Intelligence Science and Technology</a> in <a href="https://pku.edu.cn/">Peking University</a>, advised by Prof. <a href="https://baoquanchen.info/">Baoquan Chen</a>.
 I am also fortunate to receive guidance from Dr. <a href="https://binwangbfa.github.io/">Bin Wang</a>, Prof. <a href="https://rachelcmy.github.io/">Mengyu Chu</a> and Prof. <a href="https://faculty.cc.gatech.edu/~bozhu/">Bo Zhu</a>.
-Before in 2022, I graduated from the AI Turing class in <a href="https://eecs.pku.edu.cn/">the School of EECS</a> in <a href="https://pku.edu.cn/">Peking University</a> and got my bachelor's degree.
+I received my Bachelor’s degree with honors in Science from the AI Turing Program in <a href="https://eecs.pku.edu.cn/">the School of EECS</a>, <a href="https://pku.edu.cn/">Peking University</a> in 2022.

-I'm interested in computer graphics, especially physically based animation.
-I have been working on thin-shell simulation and collision detection, aiming at providing efficient and robust simulation tools for reconstructing the world model on a virtual platform.
-Recently, I have gained a new interest about garment simulation combined with learning-based approaches.
+My general research interests lie in computer graphics, especially in physically based animation.
+I am particularly interested in building accurate, robust, and efficient simulation systems that support interactive and learnable environments.
+Toward this goal, my work concentrates on thin-shell dynamics and collision detection — key components for simulating digital humans and physical environments

 Apart from research, I'm also interested in Chinese operas and Chinese chess.